wikimedia-gadgets/twinkle-starter/README.md

 ```

 ### Twinkle-core message translations
-Twinkle-core uses Translatewiki.net for message translations.
+Twinkle-core uses translatewiki.net for message translations (https://translatewiki.net/wiki/Translating:Twinkle).
 Check if its messages are available in your wiki's language (https://github.com/wikimedia-gadgets/twinkle-core/tree/master/i18n).
 For messages that aren't available:
 * Consider contributing the translations directly to translatewiki.net – these messages will be used by all twinkle installations in that language
 * If you can't contribute to translatewiki.net or if there are any messages that you want to be project-specific rather than language-specific, then define them in the `src/messages.json` file.
 Any messages in this file will override messages coming from translatewiki.net.